 What Is Asset Allocation?

-In case a single class of assets doesn’t perform well over a given timeframe, you are likely to do better if you also held other asset types in that portfolio.
+If a single class of assets doesn’t perform well over a period of time, you are likely to do better if you also hold other asset types in that portfolio.
 That way, if one asset (again, thinking of the above egg example) falls and breaks, others will remain intact to deliver you the portfolio returns that are looking for.

-Notice how the word “likely” is stressed?
-Well, that was done intentionally!
-Smart portfolios are constructed to not leave much to chance.
+Notice how we stressed the word “likely”?
+Well, that’s intentional!
+Smart portfolios are constructed so as to not leave much to chance.
 And that’s where strategic asset allocation comes in.
 While good asset allocation helps you avoid putting all your eggs in a single basket, strategic asset allocation invests in asset classes based on your personal circumstances.

 Deliberate asset allocation

-A couple of decades or so ago, the asset allocation rule of thumb was: Subtract your age from 100 and then invest that much (as a percentage) of your nest egg in equities.
+A couple of decades or so ago, the asset allocation rule of thumb was quite straightforward.
+The formula?
+Subtract your age from 100 and then invest that much (as a percentage) of your nest egg in equities.
 The rest of your investments would be spread into bonds, GICs, and other fixed-income instruments.
 So, a 40-year-old would have 60% equities in their portfolio, while a 60-year-old would have 40% allocated to equities.

 Well, guess what?
 That formula does not work anymore.
 Here’s why: